Money-eng/supervoxel_loss/README.md

 ## Overview

 This repository implements a connectivity-preserving loss function designed to improve instance segmentation of curvilinear structures.
 The paradigm shift here is to evaluate segmentation quality at the “structure-level” as opposed to the voxel-level.
 The loss is computed by detecting supervoxels in the false positive and false negative masks during training, then assigning higher penalties to supervoxels that introduce connectivity errors.
-This method ensures that the segmented structures remain topologically consistent, reducing the fragmentation and merging of curvilinear structures, which are common issues in many segmentation tasks.

 <p>
   <img src="imgs/pipeline.png" width="900" alt="pipeline">